 An important step you cannot neglect is to remove the stems from the kale leaves.
 The leaves are the only part you’ll want to eat.
 The stems are very tough and fibrous.

-When you buy full leaves, you can slice the stem off in once piece, then quickly cut the leaf into smaller pieces.
+When you buy full leaves, it’s easy.
+Just fold the kale leave in half and slice the spine off in once piece.
+You can then quickly cut the leaves into smaller pieces.

 3. Choose Your Seasonings

 Adding the kale leaves to a large mixing bowl.
 Drizzle with the olive oil and toss to combine, then rub each leaf with your fingers to make sure it is evenly coated in oil.